07 Nov How do I use my new ADT TSSC System?

 The first part of your TSSC System is the Base Station.
 This is what it looks like with the door open/removed.

 It has 5 lights on the bottom that give the status.
-If they are all flashing alternating its because its in programming.
-Also during sleep mode only the battery led is active.
+If they’re all flashing alternating, it’s because it’s in programming.
+Also the battery led is active during sleep mode only.

-- Power – If it is green its powered properly with AC Power.
-If it is not green then its not plugged in.
+- Power: If it’s green, it’s powered properly with AC Power.
+If it’s not green, then it’s not plugged in.

-- Battery – Green is normal, Amber is charging, Red is Low Battery or missing battery. (order a new one ASAP)
+- Battery: green is normal, amber is charging, and red is low battery or missing battery (order a new one ASAP).

-- Network – You also want this to be green because that means it is connect to ethernet.
-If it is off it means it is not configured.
-If it is red there is no ethernet.
-Amber is link but not connect to central station (it will stay amber until a signal is sent successfully).
+- Network: You also want this to be green because that means it’s connected to Ethernet.
+If it’s off, it’s not configured.
+If it’s red, there’s no Ethernet.
+Amber means it’s linked but not connected to central station (it will stay amber until a signal is sent successfully).

-- Cellular – Green is good signal.
+- Cellular: Green is a good signal.
 Red means no connection or low signal.
-If it is off it is not configured.
-If flashing amber it means there is cell but no data.
-If flashing red there is a sim error.
+If it’s off, it’s not configured.
+And if it’s flashing amber, it means there is cell but no data.
+If it’s flashing red, there is a sim error.